 Abelard loved his family.
 He had a very outgoing spirit that could make anyone laugh.
 He adored the company of his family at family functions.
 He would always offer the functions to be held at his house.
 He formed special relationships with all of his children and grandchildren.

 Abelard was preceded in death by his wife of 30 years, Mamie (Rubye) Harmon.
 He was also preceded in death by his brothers John and Jesse Harmon; and his sisters Mary Gilchrist, Georgeanne Harmon Sutton, and Lela Overstreet; and one step-son, Henry Hammell.

 He leaves to cherish the memories of his life, three devoted daughters Penny Wilbon, Donna (Rodney) Beasley, and Kimberley Harmon; two sons Cleophus Taylor and James (Virginia) Purnell; two step-children Andrea Hammell and Richard (Paulette) Hammell.
 16 grandchildren, 25 great-grandchildren and 5 great-great-grandchildren.
 One sister Rosezelma Perkins, one brother William Harmon, II and a host of nieces, nephews, cousins, friends, and his best friend of many years George (Dorothy) Blackwell.
 He also had a special bond with his daughters and sons in-law.

 Arrangements entrusted to Thompson Funeral and Cremation Services Inc. Mr. Philip L. Gillette ~ Funeral Director

-To send flowers to Mr. Abelard Rudolph Harmon's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. Abelard Rudolph Harmon, please visit our floral store.